 Sometimes, the code isn't inserted back into the customer's platform.
 When the conversion rate on one aggregator drops below a certain level, the client will switch to an alternative provider.
 For most large enterprises, the switch is automated between multiple providers, and thus an attack will lead to an automatic switch.

-Some exclusive gateway providers
+2. Exclusive gateway providers

 Exclusive gateway providers often have revenue commitments to the operator, meaning they have to guarantee a portion of revenue to the operator for the exclusive gateway management they have been awarded in a tender.